 - World Premiere: October 24, 1986.
 Het Muziektheater, Amsterdam-NL.
 Nederlands Dans Theater

-- PBT Performance Date: Novenber 8, 2018.
-University of Minnesota, Minneapolis, Cyrus Northrop Memorial Auditorium.
-With the St. Paul Chamber Orchestra
+- PBT Performance Date: October 2018, Benedum Center; Nov.
+8, 2018, University of Minnesota, Minneapolis, Cyrus Northrop Memorial Auditorium, with the St. Paul Chamber Orchestra

 Two centuries separate us from the time Mozart wrote his Sechs Tänze (German Dances)—a

 historical period shaped considerably by wars, revolutions and all sorts of social upheavals.